 FP&A needs a new mindset

-A new door is opening for FP&A, where opportunities are abundant to make an impact in the company.
+A new door is opening for Financial Planning and Analysis (FP&A), where opportunities are abundant to make an impact in the company.
 It starts with the right mindset for FP&A, which will be the topic of a deep-dive in an upcoming post in this series with views from different practitioners.
 The days of sending around spreadsheet templates and linking the subsidiary sheets into a master model are over.
 FP&A requires efficient financial processes and acumen that support our vision, combined with enabling technology and the skills to use it.
 These technical skills will only carry us halfway; we need the interpersonal skills to be effective partners who know our partners’ business and earn a seat at the table.
 The benefit for all three stakeholders is a transformed finance function that can plan continuously, reallocate resources quickly, increase decision velocity, and build agile operations.

 Now is the time for each stakeholder to step up and take the reins.
 The role of FP&A in business is evolving and the future of finance in a digital marketplace is waiting.
 Are you ready to help your organization step up and lead the way?